Shell completion

 Completion value callback

 When define a parameter, you can also specify a callback to modify how the completion works for the values.
-For example, to add some description for a choice
+For example, to add some description for a choice parameter:

 def complete_callback(current, prefix):